RDCEP/energy-maps/README.md

 ## Structure

-This is a web app built with `flask` nad is organized in a pretty run-of-the-mill no-frills manner.
+This is a web app built with `flask` and is organized in a pretty run-of-the-mill no-frills manner.